a firm'sIRB permission allows it to use this treatment; and

 The firms internal assessment methodology must include rating grades.
 There must be a correspondence between such rating grades and the credit assessments of eligible ECAIs.
 This correspondence must be explicitly documented.

-The firm must be able to satisfy the appropriate regulator that its internal assessment of the credit quality of the position reflects the publicly available assessment methodology of one or more eligible ECAIs, for the rating of securities backed by the exposures of the type securitised.
+The firm must be able to satisfy the FSA that its internal assessment of the credit quality of the position reflects the publicly available assessment methodology of one or more eligible ECAIs, for the rating of securities backed by the exposures of the type securitised.

 If a firm'sIRB permission permits this, a firm need not comply with the requirement for the assessment methodology of the ECAI to be publicly available where it can demonstrate that due to the specific features of the securitisation for example its unique structure - there is as yet no publicly available ECAI assessment methodology.